Water from the 'tap' [like our 'Green-House-Gas' or GHG emissions] flowing into . . '

 globally of more than two degrees with their emissions scenario are

-in this context.
 They are linked the Government's wholly unsubstantiated claim that atmosphere concentrations will fall after 2050 even though we are projected as only halfway through a 100-year emissions 'contraction-event'.

 sent to the